deltabeard/Peanut-GB/README.md

 Only the original Game Boy (DMG) is supported at this time.

-This emulator is *extremely* inaccurate and is very much a work in progress.
+This emulator is inaccurate and is very much a work in progress (although it does pass Blargg's CPU instructions test).
 As such, some games may run incorrectly or not run at all.
-High speed is important;
+High speed is important; changes that cause a significant loss of emulation speed but increase in accuracy, will be rejected.
-changes that cause a loss of emulation speed but increase in accuracy, will be rejected.
 Please seek an alternative emulator if accuracy is important.

 ## Getting Started